How often do you check the analytics data for your SaaS lead generation campaigns? Weekly? More often? Less?

 2) Bounce Rate

-Your bounce rate shows the percentage of visitors to your website who leave after only viewing one page.
+Your bounce rate shows the percentage of visitors to a page who leave after only viewing that single page.
 A high bounce rate generally indicates that you’re attracting the wrong kind of visitors to your website.

 For example, if you’re promoting a landing page in your social media adverts, and those adverts are seeing a good click through rate, a high bounce rate indicates that your landing page doesn’t match up with the expectations of your visitors.